 - Use pre-header text to support your subject line

-- Short and simple yet engaging
+- Keep it short and simple, yet engaging

 - Increases open rates